Stylok5/Project-3-FoodsParadise/README.md

 After that we added the food page, which would contain a more detailed description of each food, with a form to leave a review as well.

-### Day 11,12,13
+### Day 11,12

-As the deadline approached, we divided the workload among ourselves to be more efficient by working on separate branches and then merging with the main github branch.
-I was responsible for creating the "My List" page, while my team members worked on styling and the "Add a Review" feature.
+While working on the project, we mainly collaborated using Visual Studio Code's live share feature.
+However, as the deadline approached, we found that, while helpful, this approach was quite time-consuming.
+As a result, we decided to split the workload among team members to improve efficiency.
+We worked on separate branches and later merged them with the main branch in GitHub.
+I was responsible for creating the “My List” page, while my team members worked on styling and the “Add a Review” feature.
 On the My List page, I aimed to provide users with the ability to create a custom food item by submitting a form.
 Additionally, users could add foods from the Explore page to their list and remove items using a delete button.
 This allowed users to curate a personalized list of their favorite foods.

-Remove from list logic using filter function:
+Remove from list logic using **filter** function:

 ![Alt text](https://i.imgur.com/2myhI2I.png "Optional title")